BIOCHEM 100 — BIOCHEMISTRY FRESHMAN SEMINAR

 BIOCHEM 508 — GENERAL BIOCHEMISTRY II

-BIOCHEM/NUTR SCI 510 — BIOCHEMICAL PRINCIPLES OF HUMAN AND ANIMAL NUTRITION
+BIOCHEM/NUTR SCI 510 — NUTRITIONAL BIOCHEMISTRY AND METABOLISM

 BIOCHEM 551 — BIOCHEMICAL METHODS

-Lab and student seminar.
 Introduction to modern biochemical laboratory techniques and current biochemical literature.
-Students will present a seminar based upon scientific literature that parallels experiments they will perform in lab.
-For advanced undergraduates and non-biochemistry graduate students.
+Includes student seminar presentations based upon scientific literature that parallels experiments performed in the lab.

 BIOCHEM/M M & I 575 — BIOLOGY OF VIRUSES